samtopper/Demo-project/README.md

 ##Changes made.
 1. minified all CSS & JS files.
-2. compressed Images
+2. compressed Images.
-3. achieved 95 score on page speed insights by solving 'render blocking javascript'.
+3. solved 'render blocking javascript'.
 4. added async attribute to the analytics.js file
 5. modified the code for the pizza resize.
-6. tried to add worker.js but need help for clear implementation.
+6. changed document.querySelector() with document.getElementById() web API call in main.js file.(for Id selector)
+7. replaced document.querySelector() with document.getElementsByClassName() web API call in main.js file.(for class selectors)
+8. Declared some variables outside of its loop, so DOM call is made only once.

 ## Website Performance Optimization portfolio project